Skip to main content

 Women Over 50: You Are NOT Starting Over — You Are Starting With Experience and Hard-Earned Wisdom

-And unfortunately, many people are quietly absorbing the message that newer is better, younger is more valuable, and experience somehow matters less than innovation and technology.
+And unfortunately, many people are quietly absorbing the message that newer is better, younger is more valuable, and our experience somehow matters less than innovation and technology.

 But after decades of leadership, ministry, coaching, and navigating corporate spaces, I have come to believe something very different: